Internal architecture

 This section contains the list of all Ryax services.

-If a module is accessible by users, the accessible endpoints require to be protected using the authentification microservice.
+If a action is accessible by users, the accessible endpoints require to be protected using the authentification microservice.

 Authorization